Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Hotel Resol Ueno

-Ideally located in the Taito district of Tokyo, Hotel Resol Ueno is set less than 1 km from Myojun-ji Temple, an 11-minute walk from Ryukoku-ji Temple and less than 1 km from The Shitaya Shrine.
-Among the facilities at this property are a 24-hour front desk and luggage storage space, along with free WiFi throughout the property.
-The property is close to popular attractions like Gate of Former Residence of Koda Rohan, Front gate of Honobo In Kanei-ji Temple and Ecute Ueno Shopping Mall.
+Ideally located in the Taito district of Tokyo, Hotel Resol Ueno is set less than 1 kilometre from Myojun-ji Temple, an 11-minute walk from Ryukoku-ji Temple, and less than 1 kilometre from The Shitaya Shrine.
+The property offers a 24-hour front desk, luggage storage space, and free WiFi throughout.

+Popular attractions nearby include Gate of Former Residence of Koda Rohan, Front gate of Honobo In Kanei-ji Temple, and Ecute Ueno Shopping Mall.
 A à la carte breakfast is available every morning at the hotel.
-Popular points of interest near Hotel Resol Ueno include Saigo Takamori Statue, Atre Ueno Shopping Mall and Ueno Royal Museum.
-The nearest airport is Tokyo Haneda International Airport, 30 km from the accommodation.
+Nearby points of interest include Saigo Takamori Statue, Atre Ueno Shopping Mall, and Ueno Royal Museum.
+The nearest airport is Tokyo Haneda International Airport, 30 kilometres away.

 Address: 110-0005 Tokyo-to, Taito-ku Ueno 7-2-9, Japan

-Sutton place hotel Ueno
+Sutton Place Hotel Ueno

 Address: 110-0005 Tokyo-to, Taito-ku Ueno 7-8-23, Japan